 Address specific medical needs.

+c.
 Address the circumstances under which the Transfer or Mobility Assistive Device should and should not be used.

+i.
 The Transfer or Mobility Assistive Device must not have the effect of restricting the Resident’s voluntary movement.

+ii.
 The Resident must be able to enter and exit a bed freely and independently with no additional assistance when using a Transfer Assistive Device affixed to a Resident’s bed.